project-generator/project_generator_frdm_boards_example/README.md

  - make
  - GCC ARM

- Just use:
+This only shows Makefiles for GCC ARM.
+Porting this to different toolchain or IDE should be simple as long as progen supports it.
+How to do it?
+Add toolchain specific files for a target to add armcc6 support for example.

+Generate/build examples:

-1. `progen generate` - this will generate all project files
+1. `progen generate -t make_gcc_arm` - this will generate all project files
-2. Run `make` for a generated example, or use `progen build` to build the example
+2. Run `make` for a generated example, or use `progen build` to build all examples (with generation)